ant-design/ant-design/components/form/index.en-US.md

 Components inside Form.Item with name property will turn into controlled mode, that makes `defaultValue` does not work anymore.
 Please try `initialValues` of Form to set default value.

+### Difference between Form initialValues and Item initialValue?

+In most case, we always recommend to use Form `initialValues`.
+Use Item `initialValue` only when dynamic field usage.
+Priority follow the rules:

+1. Form `initialValues` is the first priority
+2. Field `initialValue` is secondary
+    *.
+Not work when multiple Item with same `name` setting the `initialValue`

 <style>
   .site-form-item-icon {
     color: rgba(0, 0, 0, 0.25);